| Serverless | Standard / Stateful | Cron | |

 Stable Replica Identities

 Each replica has a permanent identity.
 If a replica is rescheduled, restarted, or recreated for any reason, its identity will remain constant.
-Identities are of the form - e.g. for a workload called my-workload, the replica identities would be:
+Identities are of the form - e.g. for a workload called my-workload, the replica identities would be:- my-workload-0

 - my-workload-1